scipy-conference/scipy_proceedings/papers/kapil_arya/dmtcp.rst

 ---------------------

-The *UNDO* command reverses the effect of a previous debugger command such as next, continue and finish.
-This is the most basic tool in implementing a reversible debugger.
+The *UNDO* command reverses the effect of a previous debugger command such as :code:`next`, :code:`continue` or :code:`finish`.
+This is the most basic of reversible debugging commands.

-Getting the functionality of the UNDO command for debugging Python is trivial.
+The functionality of the UNDO command for debugging Python is trivially implemented.
 A checkpoint is taken at the beginning of the debugging session and a list of all debugging commands issued since the checkpoint are recorded.

 To execute the UNDO command, the debugging session is restarted from the checkpoint image, and the debugging commands are automatically re-executed from the list excluding the last command.
-This takes the process back right before the debugger command was issued.
+This takes the process back to before the debugger command was issued.

-In longer debugging sessions checkpoints are taken at a frequent interval to reduce the time spent in replaying the debugging history.
+In longer debugging sessions, checkpoints are taken at frequent intervals to reduce the time spent in replaying the debugging history.

 More complex reverse commands
 -----------------------------